CodeWise-CS/codewise-curriculum/README.md

 ## 🎯 **About CodeWise**

 CodeWise is a platform dedicated to empowering learners with accessible and comprehensive coding education.
-Whether you're a beginner starting from scratch or a professional looking to upskill, CodeWise offers curated content tailored to your learning goals.
+Whether you're a beginner starting from scratch or a professional looking to upskill, CodeWise offers content tailored to your learning goals.

 This is kept **free** due to the open-source nature of our curriculum.
 Each topic in a course consists of various tutorial options, code compilation, and quizzes.